hcesarv/TuntsChallenge/README.md

 # TuntsChallenge

+This project was part of my internship interview with Tunts Corp.
+It consists of editing a Google Spreadsheet using its API.
+I've done it in TypeScript.

-How to run the application
+# How to run the application

 To run this application usign node.js, run <npm install googleapis@39 --save>To create a project and enable an API, refer to Create a project and enable the API
 After that, create a project and enable an API on Google Cloud Platform, follow this link: https://developers.google.com/workspace/guides/create-project